PhilipKoller/ImageGallery/README.md

 ## Create .env and images folder
 Create a .env file in ImageGallery/

-Create a folder called images in ImageGallery

 paste the DB string and PORT number into the file and save.

+Create a folder called images in ImageGallery/

 ## Start server
 ```npm run server-start```